OCBROW2894/Orochimaru/Real Python/ChapterSeven/README.md

   <h4>Breakpoints and the "Go" Button</h4>
   - <b><i>Breakpoint</i></b> - Breakpoints tell the debugger when to pause code execution so that you can take a look at the current state of the program.
 They don’t actually break anything. <br>
   - Each time you press the <b><i>Go</i></b> button, the debugger runs the code continuously until the next breakpoint is reached.

+<h4>"Over" and "Out"</h4>
+- The <b><i>Over</i></b> button works as sort of a combination of Go .
+It steps over a function or loop.
+In other words, if you’re about to Step and Step into a function with the debugger,you can still run that function’s code without having to Step all the way through each line of it.
+The Over button takes you directly to the result of running that function. <br>
+- Likewise, if you’re already inside of a function orloop, the <b><i>Out</i></b> button executes the remaining code inside the function or loop body and then pauses.
 </p>